clarcolaco/org-app/README.md

-# React Native front-end aplication
+# React Native front-end application
 ## About
 - using npm
 - google fonts